 and between teams.

 and that effective Team Work depends on

 three essential factors:

 - shared goals

-Large organizations usually have a formal structure that prescribes connections between teams and lines of authority among managers (bureaucracy).
+Large organizations usually have a formal structure that prescribes certain connections between teams and defines the hierarchy of authority among managers.
 In addition informal relationships often develop as members at all levels reach out to others for help they need, back and forth.